 Also view these in the Kent Academic Repository

 I have conducted qualitative and ethnographic research on migrants and diasporic communities in many different spatial and cultural environments, in both sending and receiving contexts.
-As part of my doctoral work on the Bangladeshi diaspora I conducted fieldwork in the UK and Bangladesh.
+As part of my doctoral work on the politics of the Bangladeshi diaspora I conducted fieldwork in the UK and Bangladesh.
 More recently, as part of my work on the role of religion among new African diasporas, I have undertaken fieldwork among Nigerian and Francophone African communities in London, Atlanta, Montreal, Paris, as well as in the Democratic Republic of Congo (DRC), in Kinshasa and Nkamba, the holy city of one of the largest African Independent Churches (the Kimbanguist church) located near the border with Angola.

 Religion and development in African context

-The project has already produced a wide range of outputs including a short film about the Tervuren museum in postcolonial Brussels, an exhibition, various photographic and written materials.
+The project has produced a wide range of outputs including a short film about the Tervuren museum in postcolonial Brussels, an exhibition, various photographic and written materials.
 See more on www.memory-matters.net.

 - The religious lives of migrants and minorities: a transnational perspective.
 An international research project on migration, minorities and religion in the UK, South Africa and Malaysia (funded by the Ford Foundation through the SSRC, New York) and coordinated by Professor Peggy Levitt (Harvard University), Professor Jose Casanova (Georgetown University), Professor Manuel Vasquez (University of Florida), Professor Josh DeWind (SSRC) and Professor Thomas Hansen (Stanford University).
 As part of this project, I conducted qualitative research among African and British Asian communities in the UK as well as in the Democratic Republic of the Congo.
 In London I worked with Professor John Eade and Dr Ann David.